 Ugh!
 How do you learn about international cruising?
 Do the rules change from country to country?

-It’s best to start learning several months before you plan to leave one country for another, as some requirements – such as visas or pet requirements – can take a while to complete.
+I’ve found it’s best to start learning several months before you plan to leave one country for another.
+Some requirements, such as visas or pet requirements, can take a while to complete.

 We use a combination of several resources.
-I cannot stress enough not to rely on any one source by itself, check the dates when the information was updated, and be aware that things can change at any time, literally right up to the minute you check in.
+I cannot stress this enough: do not rely on any one source by itself.
+Check when the information was last updated, and be aware that things can change at any time, literally right up to the minute you check in.
+Now that we have that out of the way, here are some of my favorite sources of information about international cruising on your own boat.

-Noonsite provides up-to-date information about almost every country in the world and its marine facilities.
-The “Formalities” section for every country is checked with the relevant authorities and should be up-to-date.
-Much of the other information is provided by other cruisers and it’s usually recent, but always check dates.
+Noonsite provides up-to-date information on nearly every country.
+Learn about its marine facilities.
+Use the “Formalities” section for relevant information about legal requirements.
+Noonsite checks Information with the relevant authorities, and it should be up-to-date.
+Much of the other information is provided by other cruisers and it’s usually recent.
+Again, always check dates.

 - Noonsite General Documents You Will Need (an overview; not country specific)